Essential Characteristics of Effective Cloud-Based Project Collaboration Tools

 Cloud-based collaboration tools are becoming more and more popular.
 From instant messaging to file and document management, from video conferencing to remote access, from collaborative mind-mapping to knowledge sharing, and everything in between, there’s most possibly a cloud-based app you can try.
 The popularity of cloud-based collaboration tools isn’t unfounded, particularly if your business is unable to keep up with the demands (infrastructure, talent, server maintenance and upkeep, etc.) of an on-premise server deployment to power your collaboration needs.

 One of the most noteworthy benefits of cloud computing – and cloud collaboration software, for that matter – is the possibility of uploading a document and sharing it with the rest of the team for their individual inputs without having to worry about file versioning.
 When you get home to download the file on your laptop and work on the finishing touches to get it ready for the board meeting the following day, it will contain every update and annotation your teammates contributed, regardless of the channel used (desktop, laptop, smartphone or tablet).
+Even more, having all files available in the cloud makes document tracking possible from any device and easy.

 Cloud-based project collaboration – the problem with a lot of choices